oraclekid12/rulebook2024/content.md

 ### **Wording templates**

+You may come across cards which use certain templates.
+For a better understanding, the most important templates are listed below\

 **"During X, do Y":** The "during X do Y" template is used in several cards.
 When this template is used, only one Y can be done per X with this card.
 For instance, you may move blood from your vampire to your